Marcantonio Brandolini d'Adda

-Marcantonio Brandolini d’Adda lives and works in Venice.
-He is the founder of AUTONOMA, an educational factory in Murano, created together with the Pilchuck School of Glass (Seattle), and brings together the skills of the island and the creativity of outsiders.
-Marcantonio Brandolini d’Adda was also previously an artist-in-residence at Pilchuck School of Glass and has spent much of his life in Murano’s furnaces.
-Due to the radical techniques that he has invented, which has never before been seen or attempted in Murano, he has revolutionized the way that glass can be understood and used as a material in contemporary sculptural practice.
-Marcantonio Brandolini d’Adda has exhibited his work previously at the Museo del Vetro (Glass Museum) in Murano, as well as at the galleries ALMA ZEVI (Venice), and David Gill (London).
+Marcantonio Brandolini d’Adda (b.
+1991) is an artist, designer and entrepreneur who lives and works in Venice, Italy.
+Brandolini d'Adda is the founder of AUTONOMA, an educational factory in Murano (Venice) created together with the Pilchuck School of Glass (Seattle), which brings together the skills of the island and Muranese glassmaking with the crativity of outsiders.
+Brandolini d'Adda was also previously an artist-in-residence at Pilchuck School of Glass and has spent much of his life in Murano's furnaces.
+He has exhibited his work at the Museo del Vetro (Glass Museum) in Murano, Venice as well as the galleries ALMA ZEVI Venice, Italy (2017-2020) and David Gill, London (2017).